Binsted and Sussex Traditions

 - Lyminster - where the knucker dragon celebrated in numerous stories was slain by one Jim Puttock

-- Sompting - where local lore in the 1940s told of the dangers of the 'nigger hole' (not in any racial story context but using the nearest known word to the Saxon 'nicor' which would have ceased to be meaningful - this evolution of the name perhaps also supported by the darkness of the waters).
-Here, two generations before, a cart and horses had been swallowed up and a farm worker pulled in and drowned.
+- Sompting - where local lore in the 1940s told of the dangers and fears surrounding the sinister 'bottomless' pond where, two generations before, a cart and horses had been swallowed up and a farm worker pulled in and drowned.
 This knucker hole is overlooked by the railway line, and from a distance by the 10th-century Saxon cathedral of the downs, St Mary's Church Sompting, where Knights Templar readied themselves for service in the crusades - perhaps including a practice joust with the knucker dragon here?

 - Worthing - near Ham Bridge